knutzk/knutzk.github.io/_publications/nu2-flows.md

 layout       : none
 ---

-This work extends ν-Flows to reconstruct multiple neutrinos in complex collider events, significantly enhancing speed and accuracy for dileptonic final states in top quark analyses.
+ν²-Flows extends ν-Flows to reconstruct multiple neutrinos in complex collider events, significantly enhancing speed and accuracy for dileptonic final states in top quark analyses.
 [Read more about ν²-Flows](/research/nu2flows/).